Gobert thrives in T-wolves debut to lead 115-108 win vs. OKC - WHIZ News

 TIP-INS

-Timberwolves: Newcomer Kyle Anderson was the first player off the bench.
-He had two points and six rebounds in 22 minutes. … Eric Paschall, who played 58 games for Utah last season and was in camp on a two-way contract, was waived before the game amid lingering left Achilles trouble.
+Timberwolves: Jaylen Nowell, who had 13 points, put the Timberwolves ahead for good with his layup with 10:47 remaining. … Eric Paschall, who played 58 games for Utah last season and was in camp on a two-way contract, was waived before the game amid lingering left Achilles trouble.

 UP NEXT